YiChen-CNGZ/PRJNA1159012/README.md

 # PRJNA1159012
 This project is the source code of 16 S rRNA, and sequencing is completed by a cloud platform (www.majobio.com).
 It can be used for data learning or replication, but cannot be used for commercial purposes.
+The project name is NCBI's SRA project with the same name, and NCBI has already uploaded the original sequence.
+In short, this project conducted a high oxygen experiment, with the species being turbot and an initial weight of around 6g.
+For grouping, LF is the low oxygen group, NF is the normoxic group, HF is the high oxygen group, and PF is the unrelated group (from other experiments)